minprog/programmeren-1/problems/decryptor/index.md

 - **Restriction:** You may not change the input string in-place or create a new string for storing the output.
 Instead, after deciding on the correct decryption key, you must decode each letter and print it to the screen immediately.

+> If two or more different letters are both the most frequent letters in the text, it is okay to just pick one as the most frequent.
+Your program does not need to deal with this specific case.
+In the end only the example at the very top of this assignment needs to work.

 ## How to Test Your Code

 Use the examples above, and your own examples, to check whether your program works perfectly.
 After submitting your programma will also be automatically checked.